stefanantic7/Media-Portal-Frontend/README.md

 Media Portal is an online website for your movie collection.

-Used technologies: HTML, SCSS, JQuery
+Used technologies: HTML, SCSS, JQuery, Bootstrap

 Example: [https://media-portal-front.herokuapp.com](https://media-portal-front.herokuapp.com/)